deep-practice/fake_certificate_generator/README.md

 # idcard generator
-A simple code for generating idcard
+A simple code for generating idcard,academic research only

 envioriment
 ====